ehazlett/shipyard/readme.md

 * `docker run --rm -it shipyard/shipyard-cli`

 This will drop you into a shell with the Shipyard executable.
 Use `shipyard login` to login to the Shipyard instance.
+Use `shipyard add-engine` to add an engine and get started.
+See the [docs](http://shipyard-project.com/docs/quickstart/) for more information.

-Run `shipyard help` to see full options.
+Use `shipyard help` to see full options.

 # Documentation
 Full docs are available at http://shipyard-project.com